fryguybob/STM-Commentary/GHCSTMNotes.md

 GHC's STM implementation.
 Specifically we look at the case where fine grain locking is used (`STM_FG_LOCKS`).

+Some details about the implementation can be found in the papers ["Composable Memory Transactions"][composable] and ["Transactional memory with data invariants"][invariant].
+Additional details can be found in the Harris et al book ["Transactional memory"][HarrisBook].
+Some analysis on performance can be found in the paper  ["The Limits of Software Transactional Memory"][limits].
+Many of the details here are gleaned from the comments in the source code.

 # Background

 TODO: fill in enough background details and links, a good starting point is